Shafie Effendy: Club career

 Shafie started his club career with the Brunei Youth Team in 2011, playing in the Brunei Premier League II.
 He then laced up for IKLS FC in the 2014 Brunei Premier League.
 The following year, he played for Tabuan Muda, a league team that was formed by the NFABD to prepare for international competitions.
 They finished fifth in the 2015 and 2016 seasons of the Brunei Super League.

 Shafie moved to Indera SC in 2017.
 He scored his first two goals for Indera on 10 September against Menglait FC which finished 4–0.
 On 26 September, Shafie scored a hattrick in a 6–0 victory over Najip I-Team.
 He contributed a total of 11 goals for Indera who finished third in the league.

 Shafie signed for professional club DPMM FC of the Singapore Premier League on 13 February 2018.
 He made his debut on 24 May in a 1–1 draw against Young Lions as a 77th-minute substitute, providing the assist for Adi Said's equalising goal three minutes from time.

 Shafie finished the 2018 Singapore Premier League with 11 appearances under Renê Weber, but struggled to even make the bench under Adrian Pennock who prefers wing-backs supplying a front two and bringing on Razimie Ramlli as a super-sub role.
 At the second half of the season, Shafie made way for Hakeme Yazid Said in the DPMM squad.

 At the start of the 2020 Brunei Super League, Shafie signed with defending champions MS ABDB, which coincided with his drafting into the Royal Brunei Air Force.
 However he transferred to DPMM FC II at the behest of ex-ABDB coach Rosmin Kamis who was put in charge of the team shortly after the Piala Sumbangsih loss to Kota Ranger FC on 8 February.

+He returned to the Armymen in 2021 and has been playing there since, being nominated as team captain from 2025 after the retirement of Baharin Hamidon.